 - continued employment.

-- first advised of his/her rights, and
+- first advised of your rights, and

 - have a constitutional right,